-The project would utilize public water and sewer from existing mains in D Street.
-Potable water would be accommodated via the installation of new water lines within the project site that would connect to the existing water main in Copeland Street.
-Wastewater would be conveyed from the project site through new sanitary sewer pipes, to the existing sanitary sewer main within D Street, and ultimately to the Ellis Creek water recycling facility.
+The proposed project is required to comply with the City's All-Electric in Newly Constructed Buildings Ordinance (PMC CH.
+17.09).
+The project would utilize public water and sewer from existing mains in D Street, Copeland Street, and Hopper Street.
+Potable water would be accommodated via the installation of new water lines within the project site that would connect to the existing water mains in D and Copeland Streets.
+Wastewater would be conveyed from the project site through new sanitary sewer pipes to the existing sanitary sewer main within Hopper Street and ultimately to the Ellis Creek water recycling facility.

 Stormwater runoff generated from the new buildings and other impervious surfaces would be collected and routed to landscaped flow-through bioretention areas throughout the site, allowing for treatment prior to discharge.
-Excess stormwater would then be conveyed to and discharged via two outfalls, one new outfall on the north side of the McNear Canal and one existing outfall to the Petaluma River near the southeast portion of the site will be reconstructed by the project.
+Excess stormwater would then be conveyed to and discharged via two outfalls, one new outfall on the north side of the McNear Canal and one existing outfall to the Petaluma River near the southeast portion of the site, which will be reconstructed by the project.